NRF Foundation: Leadership

+previously served as executive director of the NRF Foundation from March 2020 – January 2023.

 Ellen Davis was named president of the NRF Foundation in 2018.
 She joined the NRF in 2002 as manager of media relations and held several positions within the communications and public affairs department before becoming executive director of the Foundation in 2012.
 She then left NRF for CBA in January 2020.